In Flames: Whoracle (1997–1998)

 In 1997, In Flames recorded and released their third studio album, Whoracle.
-This album was recorded once again in Studio Fredman and co-produced by Nordström.
-Once again Gelotte provided lead and acoustic guitars for the album.
-Ljungström and Larsson unexpectedly announced that they were leaving In Flames after the album was recorded.
-Niklas Engelin and Peter Iwers were recruited to fill in the vacant spots on guitar and bass respectively, during a tour with Dimmu Borgir.
-After the tour both Engelin and Iwers were asked to join the band as permanent members, to which they agreed.
-With the new line-up, In Flames then proceeded with a European tour and played their first two shows in Japan.
-However, by the end of that tour in 1998, Engelin quit In Flames, so the band decided to switch Gelotte from his position as drummer to guitarist, and they recruited Daniel Svensson to take over as drummer.
+This album was recorded in Studio Fredman and co-produced by Nordström.
+Gelotte provided lead and acoustic guitars.
+Ljungström and Larsson announced that they were leaving In Flames after recording the album.
+Niklas Engelin and Peter Iwers were recruited to fill in the vacant spots on guitar and bass, respectively, during a tour with Dimmu Borgir.
+After the tour, Engelin and Iwers joined the band as permanent members.
+The new line-up toured Europe and played their first two shows in Japan.
+By the end of that tour in 1998, Engelin quit In Flames.
+The band switched Gelotte from drums to lead guitar and recruited drummer Daniel Svensson.

 Colony (1999)

 In 1999, the new line-up recorded and released the band's fourth studio album, Colony.
-This album was recorded once again in Studio Fredman and co-produced by Nordström.
+This album was recorded in Studio Fredman and co-produced by Nordström.
 The second solo on "Coerced Coexistence" was recorded by Kee Marcello.
 Afterwards, In Flames toured Europe, Japan, and played their first show in the United States during the Milwaukee Metal Fest.

 Clayman (2000–2001)

 In 2000, In Flames recorded and released their fifth studio album, Clayman.
-It was recorded in the same studio as their previous releases and again co-produced by Nordström.
-Afterwards, In Flames toured with Dream Theater, Slipknot, and Testament.
+It was recorded in the same studio and co-produced by Nordström.
+In Flames toured with Dream Theater, Slipknot, and Testament.
 In August 2001, In Flames released The Tokyo Showdown, a live album recorded during the Japanese tour in November 2000.

 Reroute to Remain (2002–2003)

 In 2002, In Flames recorded and released their sixth studio album, Reroute to Remain.
-Unlike all of In Flames' previous albums, Reroute to Remain was not recorded in Studio Fredman or produced by Nordström.
-The album was produced by Daniel Bergstrand and recorded in a house the band rented in Denmark, except for the drums which were recorded at Dug-Out Studio.
-Reroute to Remain represented a major stylistic shift for In Flames music, in the addition of clean vocals, catchier choruses and less growling.
+The album was produced by Daniel Bergstrand and recorded in a rented house in Denmark, except for the drums, which were recorded at Dug-Out Studio.
+Reroute to Remain was stylistic shift, adding clean vocals, catchier choruses and less growling.
 It was also their first album to have official singles released from it.
-That year the band toured with Slayer, Soulfly, and Mudvayne.
+That year, the band toured with Slayer, Soulfly, and Mudvayne.